pritambaral/hostapd-rtl871xdrv/README.md

 ## LICENSE
 ----
-No code here has been written by me, only existing code from Realtek has been modified.
+Little code here has been written by me, most of the code comes from Realtek's source dump.
 As per the original license:

 ```
 This program is free software; you can redistribute it and/or modify